-As you know, we are eating mostly raw fruits, vegetables, seeds and nuts, to fully live the experience of being raw vegan, no matter for how long.
-We dived into this trip knowing that, at any moment, we could go back to rice, pasta, bread, potatos and cooked vegetables.
+As you know, we are eating mostly raw fruits and vegetables, to fully live the experience of having a raw vegan diet, no matter for how long.
+We dived into this trip to Morocco knowing that, at any moment, we could go back to rice, pasta, bread, potatoes and cooked vegetables.
 However, we knew that if that happened, it meant that we really needed, in order to maintain ourselves full of energy.
 However, I believed everything would be perfect, anyway.

 It’s true that it’s not recommended to eat raw dishes in Morocco, due to the fact that the water can make us sick, as we are not used to it.
 In our case, we ate mostly fruits that we could peel, but we also trusted the salads, as the places where we ate were well known by the trip organizers.